 My Role: Lead Product Designer

-I led the redesign of this core feature to improve usability, aligning user needs with product goals and ensuring a smooth transition from outdated patterns to a more intuitive experience.
+I led the redesign of a core feature to enhance usability, ensuring a smooth transition from outdated patterns to a more intuitive experience.

 Challenge